 Write at least 250 words.

 Consumerism is a social and economic ideology that encourages people to acquire more products and services in an ever-increasing amount.
-Our materialistic lifestyle fuels this habit and we change our cell phones, cars and other household equipments more frequently than ever.
-Advertising plays a major role in creating a consumerist society and we are never contended with the things we have and want to acquire more than we need.
+Our materialistic lifestyle fuels this habit and we change our cell phones, cars and other household equipment more frequently than ever.
+Advertising plays a major role in creating a consumerist society and we are never contented with the things we have and want to acquire more than we need.
 Shopping is no longer a necessity and has turned out to be an activity for many.
-Thus we are producing an overwhelming amount of wastages and little efforts has been in place to recycle many of our used items.
-Rapid advancement of technology often forces us to buy latest products as new products have better features than the one we own.
-The rise of middle income people globally and their desire to mimic rich people and adopt a technology centric lifestyle also the reasons for the increasing waste productions as a result of our throw-away lifestyle.
+Thus we are producing an overwhelming amount of wastages and a little effort has been in place to recycle many of our used items.
+The rapid advancement of technology often forces us to buy latest products as new products have better features than the one we own.
+The rise of the middle-income people globally and their desire to mimic rich people and adopt a technology centric lifestyle also the reasons for the increasing waste productions as a result of our throw-away lifestyle.
 Our traditional lifestyle and skills are almost gone and we want to buy everything rather than creating them.
-For instance the number of people who rely on canned and packet food rather than cooking at home is a great example that shows the paradigm shift towards a busy and ready-made social lifestyle.
-Finally the globalisation has immensely contributed towards our inclination to a throw-away society we are living in.
+For instance, the number of people who rely on canned and packet food rather than cooking at home is a great example that shows the paradigm shift towards a busy and ready-made social lifestyle.
+Finally, the globalisation has immensely contributed towards our inclination to a throw-away society we are living in.

 There are many steps that should be immediately in place to address this issue.
 Non-recyclable packets, bags and goods should be restricted as much as possible.
-Environment friendly goods should be manufactured and used by people and elements like plastic bags should be totally banned.
+The environment friendly goods should be manufactured and used by people and elements like plastic bags should be totally banned.
 Every household wastes should be classified as recyclable and non-recyclable and recyclable waste should be used to produce new products rather than throwing them away.
-Government as well as individuals' cumulative efforts to reduce the wastage production and to save the environment should be in place.
+The government, as well as individuals' cumulative efforts to reduce the wastage production and to save the environment, should be in place.